 We awoke from our hotel in Westminster, ready to take on our first day in London.
-First thing on the agenda: getting to the Museum of Natural History at opening.
-As cliche as it may be, ever since I was little I fantasized about visiting the Natural History Museum in London and walking in to that huge dinosaur model.
+First thing on the agenda: getting to the Museum of Natural History at the opening.
+As cliche as it may be, ever since I was little I fantasized about visiting the Natural History Museum in London and walking into that huge dinosaur model.

 One of my favorite parts of traveling is finally seeing something you recognize from a postcard or a movie, even something as simple as specific street right in front of you.

 On top of crossing something off my bucket list, I’ve always had a love for history museums even visiting the one back home in New York on at least a bimonthly basis.

 Next stop: Harrods, because you don’t go to London and not stop in Harrods.
 Where else can you find a carved meat station in the middle of a typical shopping section?